- Home

 Use of Genetic Test Results in Insurance Underwriting

-The Ministry of Health (MOH) and the Life Insurance Association (LIA) have developed the ‘Moratorium on Genetic Testing and Insurance’ to support Precision Medicine (PM) in Singapore.
-The Moratorium aims to prevent individuals from being deterred to undergo clinical genetic tests for any medical indications and/or participating in PM research due to concerns about insurability.
+The Ministry of Health (MOH) and the Life Insurance Association (LIA) developed the ‘Moratorium on Genetic Testing and Insurance’ to support Precision Medicine (PM) in Singapore.
+The Moratorium aims to give individuals the assurance to undergo clinical genetic testing for medical care and to participate in PM research, by protecting genetic test results from use by insurers in underwriting.
+It applies to all LIA members that includes life insurers and reinsurers that are licensed to operate in Singapore.

-For more information, please click on the following PDF icon to download the Moratorium.
+For more information, please click here for the Consumer Guide on the Moratorium

 Moratorium